danmainah/tic_tac_toe/README.md

 - In your local PC, open your terminal in the folder you would like to clone the repository into
 - Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/1v4n4/TicTacToe`
 - After the clone, type in the command `cd TicTacToe` to access the directory on the terminal

+### About Tic tac toe
+ It is a game played by two players where they choose random numbers between 1 to 9.
+The first player takes X and the second player takes O. The first player who matches three spots in a horizontal, vertical, or diagonal row is the winner.
+When the spots on the board are all marked with no matches, then, the game ends in a draw.

 #### Play the game